proux01/ceps/text/106-notation-levels.md

 Mentioning an undeclared level when reserving a notation is an error (for backward compat, only a warning for numbered levels).

-Associativity of the newly declared notation defaults to the associativity of its level.
-It can only be changed to non assoc.
+Associativity of the newly declared notation is the associativity of its level.
+It cannot be changed.

 Reserving a notation twice with different levels remains an error.